 Thomas hangs up the phone and resumes jogging with a smile that defies gravity and fatigue.

-He walks quickly, forgetting the steep path at first, remembering near the entrance of the apartment, where he meets Gloria, out of breath.
+He walks quickly, forgetting the steep path at first, remembering it back near the entrance of the apartment, where he meets Gloria, and he’s out of breath.

-At this point, she has barely reached the first floor after waiting for several minutes for her turn to get into the elevator.
+At this point, she has barely reached the first floor after waiting for her turn at the elevator for several minutes.